-Section 11.1910.3 Benefits During Leave
+Section 11.10.3 Benefits During Leave

 - 1. Group Health Insurance: An employee on pregnancy disability leave may continue to receive any group health insurance coverage that was provided before her leave, beginning on the date the pregnancy disability leave begins and continuing for up to four months in a 12-month period, at the same level and under the same conditions that coverage would have been provided if the employee had continued in employment continuously for the duration of the leave.
-The City may recover premiums it paid to maintain health coverage if an employee does not return to work following pregnancy disability leave, unless the reason for the failure to return is a circumstance beyond her control or the use of the separate right to 12 weeks of bonding leave under the FMLA and/or CFRA.
-An employee on pregnancy disability leave may receive any group health insurance coverage that was provided before the leave on the same terms as provided to other employees who become disabled off duty, if: 1) the employee is eligible for concurrent family medical leave; and 2) the employee has not already exhausted this 12 week group health insurance coverage benefit in the current family medical leave eligibility period.
-The City may recover premiums it paid to maintain health coverage, as provided by the family and medical leave laws, if an employee does not return to work following pregnancy disability leave - An employee on pregnancy disability leave who is not eligible to receive group health insurance coverage as described above, may receive health insurance coverage in conjunction with COBRA guidelines by making monthly premium payments to the City. - 32.
+The City may recover premiums it paid to maintain health coverage if an employee does not return to work following pregnancy disability leave, unless the reason for the failure to return is a circumstance beyond her control or the use of the separate right to 12 weeks of bonding leave under the FMLA and/or CFRA. - 2.
 Sick and Vacation Leave Accrual: Sick leave and vacation leave do not accrue while an employee is on unpaid pregnancy disability leave. - 3.
 Employee Status during Leave: The employee retains employee status during the leave.
 The leave is not a break in service for purposes of longevity or seniority under any collective bargaining agreement or employee benefit plan.
-Benefits will be resumed upon the employee's reinstatement in the same manner and at the same levels as provided when the leave began, without any new qualification period, physical exam, or other qualifying provisions
+Benefits will be resumed upon the employee's reinstatement in the same manner and at the same levels as provided when the leave began, without any new qualification period, physical exam, or other qualifying provisions.

-Section 11.1910.4 Reinstatement
+Section 11.10.4 Reinstatement

-- Upon the expiration of pregnancy leave, and the City's receipt of a written statement from the health care provider that the employee is fit to return to duty, the employee will be reinstated to her original or a comparable n equivalent position, so long as it was not eliminated for a legitimate business reason during the leave. - 2.
+- 1. Upon the expiration of pregnancy leave, the employee will be reinstated to her original or a comparable position, so long as it was not eliminated for a legitimate business reason during the leave. - 2.
 If the employee's original position is no longer available, the employee will be assigned to an open position that is substantially similar in job content, status, pay, promotional opportunities, and geographic location as the employee's original position. - 3.
 If upon return from leave an employee is unable to perform the essential functions of her job because of a physical or mental disability, the City will initiate an interactive process with the employee in order to identify a potential reasonable accommodation. - 4.
 An employee who fails to return to work after the termination of her leave loses her reinstatement rights.

-Section 11.2011 Unauthorized Leave of Absence
+Section 11.11 Unauthorized Leave of Absence